2 Days in Amsterdam: 8 Best Things to Do on a Budget (A First-timer’s Guide)

 So, here are my top 8 suggestions for cheap things you can do in Amsterdam as a first-time visitor.

 Ahh, there’s something special about strolling along the iconic canals in Amsterdam.
-If you happen to stay in the Sloterdijk area, as we did during our first visit, you’re in luck!
+If you happen to stay in the Sloterdijk area, like we did on our first visit, you’re in luck!

-Just a 3-minute walk from Amsterdam Central Station, you’ll find the vibrant canal houses you’ve undoubtedly seen a lot on Instagram, standing tall like a real-life postcard.
+Once you get to Amsterdam Central Station, just a 2-minute walk from the station, you’ll find the vibrant canal houses you’ve undoubtedly seen a lot on Instagram, standing tall like a real-life postcard.

-Plus, admiring their reflection in the water is free, unless you count the desire to go on a nearby boat ride.
+Plus, admiring their reflection in the water is free, unless you fancy going on a nearby boat ride.

-However, I would advise you to postpone the boat journey and treat yourself later.
+But I would advise you to postpone the boat ride journey and treat yourself later.

-I found this quite fascinating when I read about it, and as you might guess, we had to walk through the Red Light District during our two days in Amsterdam.
+I found the subject quite fascinating when I read about it, and as you might guess, we had to walk through the Red Light District during our two days in Amsterdam.

-As a traveller who was born and raised in Africa, I was struck by how open and honest people were about sex work.
+As a traveller who was born and raised in Africa, I was struck by how open and honest people were about sex.
 Despite the culture shock, it reveals the Dutch’s forward-thinking perspective.

 After seeing how fascinating the Dutch society is, it’s time to eat!
 Check out Van Wonderen Stroopwafels to try one of Amsterdam’s well-known treats filled with chocolate.